 Sell donated gold and silver from Dewsbury charity shops, online and by post.

 A donated brooch or a tangle of broken chain often reaches a Dewsbury charity shop with no idea of its real worth.
 GoldPaid gives the shop team a clear answer online.
 Send photos and questions on WhatsApp first, then ask for a free prepaid Royal Mail Special Delivery label to post the items in for a no-obligation written valuation.
-The charity is paid by Faster Payments to its registered bank account once the offer is accepted, with a free insured return if it is declined.
+The charity is paid by Faster Payments to its registered bank account once the offer is accepted, with a free tracked return if it is declined.

 How does a Dewsbury charity shop sell donated gold and silver?The shop sends photos and questions to GoldPaid on WhatsApp, then asks for a free prepaid Royal Mail Special Delivery label.
 The donated items are posted in, inspected and given a written valuation with no obligation.
 If the charity accepts, payment is made by Faster Payments to its registered bank account.
 If not, the items are returned free of charge.